parrais/cloud-devops/app-deployment/day-4/README.md

 ## Images

+Create an image from an existing EC2 instance, to be used to create further identical instances:

-Actions > Image and templates > Create image
+- Actions > Image and templates > Create image

 (Once created)

-Create instance
+- Create instance
-Name: se-matt-mongodb-from-image
+  - Name: se-matt-mongodb-from-image
-AMI: se-matt-mongodb-image
+  - AMI: se-matt-mongodb-image

 ## Monitoring